||The Fourth Annual CBN Awards Reception

 The St. Louis Community Builders Exchange is put out by the Community Builders Network of Metro St. Louis, with the support of the Des Lee Collaborative Vision at UMSL, to bring you quality up-to-date community development information, analysis, and opinion.

 The Federal Home Loan Bank of Des Moines is offering funding up to $500,000 through its Competitive Affordable Housing Program (AHP).
 The pre-application period for this grant runs until March 31.
+The regular application period for funding opens on May 16 and will close on June 30.
 For more information about this grant, click here.

 Women on Mission Saint Louis Grant